 The Eurojackpot is a lottery played by participants from selected European countries.
 To enter, players must select 5 main numbers from a pool of 1 to 50.
-Two ‘Euro’ numbers from a second pool of 1 to 10 must also be selected.
-The winning numbers are then drawn at random in Helsinki, Finland each Friday (Helsinki time).
+Two ‘Euro’ numbers from a second pool of 1 to 12 must also be selected.
+The winning numbers are then drawn at random in Helsinki, Finland each Tuesday and Friday (Helsinki time).

 Prize Categories and Odds

 |Match 4 and 2 Euro Numbers||621,503|

 |Match 1 and 2 Euro Numbers||188|

 |Match 2 and 1 Euro Number||49|

 Only one prize per game can be won in each draw